samiyuru/mean-stack-chat-app/README.md

 mean-stack-chat-app
 ===================

-This code is associated with the Chamber of Xians Mean Stack training by Samiyuru Senarathne.
+This code is associated with the 99X Technology Chamber of Xians Mean Stack training by Samiyuru Senarathne.

 Download Node:
 http://nodejs.org/download/